sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/6 - Brothers in Harms.md

 Nightmare raised his eyes to meet his brother's, examining him. "...Heh," he finally said.
 "That's so like you.
 I'm not surprised - not even death can truly keep you down."

 "You should come with me," the gold skeleton blurted out.
 "I mean - we don't have to be guardians... not the same way we were.
 But they're going to need all the help they can get.
+This... arms race to prevent Moonjumper from erasing everything... maybe we can help, tip the scales in our favour."

+Nightmare thought on this. "...I suppose if anything, it would be nice to be the one to take down this threat."